Aqua (Kingdom Hearts): Appearances

-Aqua makes cameo appearances in Kingdom Hearts Re:coded, where she is revealed to be one of the many people connected with Sora's heart, and in Kingdom Hearts 3D: Dream Drop Distance as part of Sora's memories and in the ending where she is still at the shores in the dark realm.
-In Kingdom Hearts III, Aqua becomes corrupted by darkness after being attacked by Xehanort's Heartless, but is purified after losing to Sora, who returns her to the realm of light.
-She subsequently restores the Land of Departure to wake Ventus, who revives when Sora returns his heart.
-The two join the other Keyblade wielders assembled as the seven guardians of light, who clash with Xehanort's reconstituted Organization XIII at the Keyblade Graveyard.
-There they battle the possessed Terra, whom Sora helps break free from Xehanort's control, reuniting the three friends.
+Aqua makes cameo appearances in Kingdom Hearts Re:coded, where she is revealed to be one of the many people connected with Sora's heart, and in Kingdom Hearts 3D: Dream Drop Distance as part of Sora's memories and in the ending, where she is shown at the shores of the dark realm.
+In Kingdom Hearts III, Aqua is corrupted when Xehanort's Heartless casts her into the dark realm's oceanic abyss, but is purified after Sora defeats her and returns her to the realm of light.
+She subsequently restores the Land of Departure to wake Ventus, who is revived when Sora returns his heart to him.
+The two join the other Keyblade wielders in battle against Organization XIII, during which Sora helps free Terra from Xehanort's control, reuniting the three friends.
 Aqua and the other Keyblade wielders later help keep the door to Kingdom Hearts closed, allowing Sora to defeat Xehanort.
-Afterwards, Aqua and her friends return home before joining their friends in a celebration on the Destiny Islands just before Sora disappears as a price for using the power of waking to revive Kairi, whose body was destroyed by Xehanort.
-In the Kingdom Hearts III Re Mind DLC, one year after Sora's disappearance, Aqua, alongside Terra and Ventus, head on a journey to the Realm of Darkness to look for clues to Sora's whereabouts.
+Aqua and her friends return home afterwards, joining their friends in a celebration on Destiny Islands before Sora disappears after using the power of waking to revive Kairi.
+In the Kingdom Hearts III Re Mind DLC, one year after Sora's disappearance, Aqua, Terra and Ventus enter the Realm of Darkness to look for clues to Sora's whereabouts.

-Aqua also makes an appearance in Super Smash Bros.
-Ultimate as a spirit.
+Aqua also appears in Super Smash Bros.
+Ultimate as a Spirit.